cowlike/firmata4j-samples-clojure/README.md

     $ java -jar firmata4j-samples-clojure-0.1.0-standalone.jar [args]
     $ java -jar firmata4j-samples-clojure-0.1.0-standalone.jar blink-one COM8

+This works by putting Firmata on the Arduino, after which you can control the pins over your USB port.
+In the Arduino IDE, you can find Firmata under File/Examples/Firmata/StandardFirmata.

 ## Options

 FIXME: needs proper arg processing with help...